 The bad news comes in a morning RNS.
 When the title reads ‘Accounting Review’ it almost certainly is going to be bad.
 The only crumb of comfort is that we get straight to the point.
 The accounting review:

 M&C Saatchi today announces that, following the findings of an independent review by PwC, the Company will make adjustments of £11.6 million to its results, to be apportioned between its 2018 and 2019 financial results.
 The Company also provides an update on the actions that have been taken to strengthen its financial systems and controls.

-This accounting review is nothing new and was referred to in the August update, but the level of adjustments has risen to the £11.6m we see today.
-This is also a very expensive affair for the company, as £1m of legal costs will be booked as exceptional expenses.
+This accounting review is nothing new and was referred to in the August update.
+The level of adjustments was not, and has risen to the £11.6m we see today.
+This is also a very expensive affair for the company. £1m of legal costs will be booked as exceptional expenses.